yacoubod/cogs121-project/milestone10.md

 *What is new in your approach and why do you think it will be successful?*

 Our approach does not require that you put in a lot of details about your flight.
 Instead you quickly find yourself on a map with the opportunities for cheap travel listed as pins around the map.
-The details aren't locked in, instead a range of opportunities are presented.
+The details aren't locked in, instead a range of opportunities are presented based on your departing location.

 *Who cares?
 If you succeed, what difference will it make?*